nicholassull/mtg-deck-builder/README.md

 #### By **Nathan Conn, Nicholas Sullivan, Chris DePastene, Erin McCulley, Amber Wilwand**

-#### This program was designed to build different tyeps of decks that could be stored in a local database and assigned to a user's profile.
+#### This program was designed to build different types of decks that could be stored in a local database and assigned to a user's profile.

 ## Technologies Used